 For anyone who may be out of the loop, the GTA Trilogy revolves around GTA 3, Vice City, and San Andreas, three games that redefined the open-world gaming genre.

-The “expanded and enhanced” version of GTA 5 is set to drop for next-gen consoles on November 11, and maybe, after that, we’ll be one step closer to getting our hands on GTA 6.
+The “expanded and enhanced” version of GTA 5 is also set to drop for next-gen consoles on November 11.

 We’ll be updating this post as more information is revealed about the remastered trilogy, so be sure to keep checking back for updates.